Bunchhieng/hnreader/README.md

 Open multiple hacker news feed with your favorite browser using command line.

 #### Why?
-Tired of clicking each link and for the sake of learning Golang.
-I read hacker news every morning, each every one of the link in the front page.
+I tend to read all news on the front page of Hacker News.
+This allow me to run one command and open every link for me.

 #### Installation and Usage
 * Run this for get/install it: